Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Appendix : Kato lifting

 \begin{myproof}[of \Lemma{Kato lift nilpotent uniqueness}] By Yoneda's lemma, a formally étale $A$-algebra $B$ is determined by the $k$-algebra $B/IB$ since :

 for any $A$-algebra $C$.
 This solves the case $B'$ is formally étale.

 Now assume $B$ is formally étale and $B'$ is flat.
 The formal étaleness of $B$ ensures there exists a unique lift $B\to B'$ of the isomorphism $B/IB\xrightarrow\sim B'/IB'$, as before.
 Once such a lift is given and $B'$ is flat, the morphism $B\to B'$ is an isomorphism which can be seen as follows.
 Let $K$ and $C$ be its kernel and cokernel as a morphism of $A$-modules.
 Then $C/IC$ is the cokernel of $B/IB\to B'/IB'$, by right-exactness of $-\otimes_A A/I$, so $C=IC$.
 It follows that $C=I^nC$ for all $n\geq 0$, and by nilpotence of $I$, $C=0$.
 Thus $B\to B'$ is surjective.
 By flatness of $B'$, we now have $K/IK=\ker(B/IB\to B'/IB')=0$ and as for $C$, $K=IK=I^2K=\dots=0$.
-Hence $B\to B'$ is bijective.\footnote{This argument, omitted from the original construction \cite{Kato82}, can be found in Jarod Alper's \emph{Notes on Deformation Theory} (\url{https://sites.math.washington.edu/\textasciitilde{}jarod/courses/math581J-fall21/def-theory-notes.pdf} at the time of writing.)} \end{myproof}
+Hence $B\to B'$ is bijective.\footnote{This argument, omitted from the original construction \cite{Kato82}, can be found in Jarod Alper's \emph{Notes on Deformation Theory} (\url{https://sites.math.washington.edu/\textasciitilde jarod/courses/math581J-fall21/def-theory-notes.pdf} at the time of writing.)} \end{myproof}

 \begin{proposition}[Kato lift nilpotent] Let $A$ be a ring, $I$ a nilpotent ideal, $k=A/I$ and $R$ a $k$-algebra.
 Assume that either : \begin{enumerate} \item $k$ has prime characteristic $p>0$ and $R$ is relatively perfect over $k$ ; \item the quotient $A\to k$ admits a ring section $k\to A$ and $R$ is formally étale over $k$. \end{enumerate} Then there exists a unique formally étale $A$-algebra $B$ equipped with a $k$-isomorphism $B\otimes_Ak\cong R$.
 If $R$ is $k$-flat, then $B$ is the unique $A$-flat algebra equipped with a $k$-isomorphism $B\otimes_Ak\cong R$. \end{proposition}